one-among-us/data/people/homoyamakaze/page.en.md

 <PhotoScroll photos={[ '${path}/photos/2.png', ]} />

 In the evening of 2022 November 9th, she took her life in her house because of a bipolar disorder episode resulted from online violence.
-The incident was recorded in legal documents by her girlfriend [Hui Ye You Zi](https://twitter.com/YuzuTvT).
+The incident was recorded in legal documents by her girlfriend [Sui Ye You Zi](https://twitter.com/YuzuTvT).

 <PhotoScroll photos={[ '${path}/photos/3.jpg', ]} />
 <PhotoScroll photos={[ '${path}/photos/4.jpg', ]} />